mizu-048/entry-test-notes/Entry Test/Physics.md

 | Electric potential due to a charge | $V = \dfrac{1}{4\pi \varepsilon_{\circ}} \dfrac{q}{r}$             | $E = \dfrac{1}{4\pi \varepsilon_{\circ}} \dfrac{q}{r^2}$ |
 | Electric Intensity                 | $\vec{E} = k \dfrac{q}{r^2} \hat{r}$                               | $\vec{E} = \dfrac{\vec{F}}{q}$                           |
 | Electric FLux                      | $\phi = \vec{E}.\vec{A_{rea}}$                                     |                                                          |
-* its $t = RC$ seconds for a capacitor to charge upto 63% of its capacitence
+* its $t = RC$ seconds for a capacitor to charge up to 63% of its capacitance
 * energy of capacitor in parallel is more than ones in series
 * capacitor holds charge due to *electric fields* and charges due to *electrostatic induction*
 - charged is quantized, any multiple of $1.6\times 10^{-19}$(charge on one electron and minimum charge on a body)